takahito-miyamoto/predictionio-buildpack/README.md

 ### Memory

 This buildpack automatically trains the predictive model during [release phase](https://devcenter.heroku.com/articles/release-phase), which runs in a [one-off dyno](https://devcenter.heroku.com/articles/dynos).
 That dyno's memory capacity is a limiting factor at this time.
 Only [Performance dynos](https://www.heroku.com/pricing) with 2.5GB or 14GB RAM provide reasonable utility.

 This limitation can be worked-around by pointing the engine at an existing Spark cluster.
 See: [customizing environment variables, `PIO_SPARK_OPTS` & `PIO_TRAIN_SPARK_OPTS`](CUSTOM.md#environment-variables).

-### No Private Network
+### Private Network

+This is not a limitation for PredictionIO itself, but for the underlying Spark service.
 [Spark clusters](https://spark.apache.org/docs/1.6.3/spark-standalone.html) require a private network, so they cannot be deployed in the [Common Runtime](https://devcenter.heroku.com/articles/dyno-runtime).

 To operate in the Common Runtime this buildpack executes Spark as a sub-process (i.e. [`--master local`](https://spark.apache.org/docs/1.6.3/#running-the-examples-and-shell)) within [one-off and web dynos](https://devcenter.heroku.com/articles/dynos).

-This buildpack does support executing jobs on an existing Spark cluster.
+This buildpack also supports executing jobs on an existing Spark cluster.
 See: [customizing environment variables, `PIO_SPARK_OPTS` & `PIO_TRAIN_SPARK_OPTS`](CUSTOM.md#environment-variables).

 ### Additional Service Dependencies

 Engines may require [Elasticsearch](https://predictionio.incubator.apache.org/system/) [ES] which is not currently supported on Heroku (see [this pull request](https://github.com/heroku/predictionio-buildpack/pull/16)).

-[Heroku Postgres](https://www.heroku.com/postgres) is the default storage repository, so this does not effect many engines. *There is [work underway](https://github.com/apache/incubator-predictionio/pull/336) in the PredictionIO project to support ES by upgrading to ES 5.x and migrating to pure-REST interface.*
+[Heroku Postgres](https://www.heroku.com/postgres) is the default storage repository, so this does not effect many engines.

+*There is [work underway](https://github.com/apache/incubator-predictionio/pull/336) in the PredictionIO project to support ES by upgrading to ES 5.x and migrating to pure-REST interface.*

 ### Stateless Builds

 PredictionIO 0.10.0-incubating requires a database connection during the build phase.
-While this works fine in the [Common Runtime](https://devcenter.heroku.com/articles/dyno-runtime), it is not compatible with [Private Databases](https://devcenter.heroku.com/articles/heroku-postgres-and-private-spaces). *There is [work underway](https://github.com/apache/incubator-predictionio/pull/328) in the PredictionIO project to solve this problem by making `pio build` a stateless command.
+While this works fine in the [Common Runtime](https://devcenter.heroku.com/articles/dyno-runtime), it is not compatible with [Private Databases](https://devcenter.heroku.com/articles/heroku-postgres-and-private-spaces).

+*There is [work underway](https://github.com/apache/incubator-predictionio/pull/328) in the PredictionIO project to solve this problem by making `pio build` a stateless command.
 This upcoming feature is verified in the [compile with 0.11.0-SNAPSHOT test](https://github.com/heroku/predictionio-buildpack/blob/master/test/compile_test.sh).*

+### Config Files

+PredictionIO [engine templates](https://predictionio.incubator.apache.org/gallery/template-gallery/) typically have some configuration values stored alongside the source code in `engine.json`.
+Some of these values may vary between deployments, such as in a [pipeline](https://devcenter.heroku.com/articles/pipelines), where the same slug will be used to connect to different databases for Review Apps, Staging, & Production.

+Heroku [config vars](https://devcenter.heroku.com/articles/config-vars) solve many of the problems associated with these committed configuration files.
+When using a template or implementing a custom engine, the developer may migrate the engine to read the [environment variables](https://github.com/heroku/predictionio-buildpack/blob/master/CUSTOM.md#environment-variables) instead of the default file-based config, e.g. `sys.env("PIO_EVENTSERVER_APP_NAME")`.

 ## Testing [![Build Status](https://travis-ci.org/heroku/predictionio-buildpack.svg?branch=master)](https://travis-ci.org/heroku/predictionio-buildpack)